-Sanctions may vary for each WCDC Participant.
-Sanctions are imposed for each violation.
-Violations that will result in sanctions include but are not limited to: involvement in criminal conduct, dishonesty with the WCDC team and treatment providers, poor attendance, lack of participation in treatment and or tasks identified in the treatment plan.
+Sanctions WILL vary for each WCMHC participant and be individualized based upon treatment status, overall behavioral compliance and other issues.
+Sanctions may be imposed for each violation.
+Violations that may result in sanctions include but are not limited to: involvement in criminal conduct, dishonesty with the WCMHC team and treatment providers, poor attendance, lack of participation in treatment or tasks identified in the treatment plan, and positive drug screens.
 The sanctions that will be imposed for these violations may include but are not limited to: curfews, community service hours, incarceration, increased reporting to court and probation, "random" drug tests, extensions of contract and/or termination from program.
 If it is determined at staffing that there should be a sanction, the participant must be given an opportunity to address the Court before the sanction is imposed.
-The WCDC Judge must consider this input and decide whether to impose the sanction.
-The final decision as to whether to impose a sanction and what sanction is appropriate rests within the sole discretion of the WCDC Judge and may only be imposed in accordance with the procedural fairness principles of fairness and neutrality after the participant is given an opportunity to be heard.
+The WCMHC Judge must consider this input and decide whether to impose the sanction.
+The final decision as to whether to impose a sanction and what sanction is appropriate rests within the sole discretion of the WCMHC Judge and may only be imposed in accordance with the procedural principles of fairness and neutrality after the participant is given an opportunity to be heard.
 Jail sanctions shall be imposed judiciously and sparingly.
 Unless a participant poses an immediate risk to public safety, jail sanctions shall be administered after less severe consequences have been ineffective at deterring infractions.
 Jail sanctions shall be definite in durations and typically last no more than three to five days.
 Participants shall be given access to counsel and a hearing if a jail sanction might be imposed because a significant liberty interest is at stake.